-Year 1- Year 6 teachers use the White Rose schemes of learning, as well as a number of other resources to create medium-term plan for each block.
+Year 1- Year 6 teachers use the White Rose schemes of learning, as well as a number of other resources to create medium-term plans for each block.
 They support a mastery approach to teaching and learning and have number at their heart.
 They ensure teachers stay in the required key stage and support the ideal of depth before breadth.
-They support pupils working together as a whole group and provide plenty of time to build reasoning and problem-solving elements into the curriculum.
+They support pupils working together as a whole group and provide plenty of time to build reasoning and problem solving elements into the curriculum.
+Additionally, NCETM Mastering Number programmes are taught in some year groups to support children with fluency in calculation and a confidence and flexibility with number.